Independence Day (Israel): Sabbath observance

 In order to avoid conflicts with the Jewish Sabbath, Independence Day is rarely celebrated on the 5th of Iyar itself, and on most years is celebrated a day or two before or after.
 According to the rules of the Jewish calendar explained in Days of week on Hebrew calendar, the 5th of Iyar can fall on a Monday, a Wednesday, a Friday, or a Saturday.
 To avoid Sabbath desecration, it was decided in 1951 that if the 5th of Iyar falls on a Friday or Saturday, the celebrations would be moved up to the preceding Thursday (3 or 4 of Iyar).
 Additionally, since 2004, if the 5th of Iyar is on a Monday, the festival is postponed to Tuesday (6 of Iyar).
 Monday is avoided in order to avoid potential violation of Sabbath laws by preparing for Yom Hazikaron (which is one day before Independence Day) on a Shabbat.
 As a result, Independence Day falls between 3 and 6 of Iyar, and can be on a Tuesday, Wednesday, or Thursday.
 Consequently, the holiday is celebrated on the 5th of Iyar only in years in which the date happens to fall on a Wednesday.

 Upcoming Gregorian dates for Independence Day:

 Israeli Arabs

-While some Israeli Arabs celebrate Yom Ha'atzmaut, others regard it as a tragic day in their history, and refer to it as the Nakba ("the catastrophe").
+While some Israeli Arabs celebrate Yom Ha'atzmaut, others regard it as a tragic day in their history, and refer to it as the Nakba ("the catastrophe") marking the displacement of Palestinians and the loss of homes and lands in 1948.
 Since Yasser Arafat declared in 1998 an annual Nakba Day to be observed on May 15, some Israeli Arabs have been commemorating Nakba Day instead of Yom Ha'atzmaut.
 Nakba Day and Yom Ha'atzmaut rarely fall on the same day, but fall within a few weeks of each other.